Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ### Enable Okta Sign-In with the endpoint

-	- Generate **Auth URL** and trigger the login action.
-This could be triggered with the help of link, button, etc.,
+1. Generate **Auth URL** and trigger the login action.
+You could trigger this action when the user clicks a link, button, or interacts with another UI element, for example.

 	```{"title":"Auth url Example","language":"html"}
 	//Your request URL would look something like this